 Stock futures point to modest Wall Street gains ahead of big retail earnings week

 Second-quarter earnings season is mostly over, with major retailers yet to post results.
-Walmart Inc , Home Depot Inc , Kohls Corp , Lowe's Companies Inc , Target Corp are among the retailers on deck, with industrial Deere & Co set to wrap up the week.
+Walmart, Home Depot, Kohls, Lowe's Companies Inc, Target are among the retailers on deck, with industrial Deere & Co set to wrap up the week.

 Housing starts and existing home sales data releases are due this week, both of which are expected to have increased, lending further evidence that housing is bouncing back from a pandemic-induced recession faster than other sectors.